iumutdikbasan/weather-app/README.md

 [Türkçe Açıklama için tıklayınız](#TR)
 # EN
 # Weather App
-This project is a weather application developed using Spring Boot.
-The application provides weather forecasts using a RESTful web service.
-It allows users to query the weather forecast in a city.
-Weather forecasts are provided in 3-hour intervals covering a 5-day period.
-The app retrieves weather forecasts using the OpenWeatherMap API.
+This application will provide weather forecasts using a RESTful web service.
+Users will be offered the opportunity to query the weather forecast in a city.
+Forecasts will be provided in 3-hour intervals covering a 5-day period.
+The application will receive weather forecasts using the OpenWeatherMap API.

 ### Backend:
 - A RESTful web service developed with Spring Boot.
 Provides weather forecast by taking city and other parameters.